 To project participants, thank you for entrusting me with your thoughts and feelings, your fears and triumphs.
-I feel a deep sense of responsibility to amplify your voices and to portray you in a way that celebrates your humanity.
+I feel a deep sense of responsibility to amplify your voices and to portray you in a way that celebrates your dignity and humanity.
 My life is richer for knowing each of you.

 To the individuals and organizations that have helped me -- and continue to help -- thank you for your ongoing support.

 To the City of Seattle Office of Arts & Culture, thank you for the smArt Grant in support of an exhibition of this project as well as a community conversation on the impacts of LFOs on formerly incarcerated individuals and their families.

 To King County's 4Culture, thank you for the Arts Special Project grant to support the creation of additional Living with Conviction work and an exhibition and community conversation in south King County.

 To Humanities Washington, thank you for the Stories Fund Grant that will support expansion of this project to Washington State’s Latino community in Skagit Valley.

 To the Legal Foundation of Washington, thank you for supporting our efforts to further empower formerly incarcerated individuals struggling with LFO debt.